gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 ...
 ```

-> **What just happened?** `c.subscribe()` registers the consumer with the group coordinator broker, which assigns partitions to it. `c.poll(1.0)` fetches the next batch of messages, blocking for up to 1 second if no messages are available. `auto.offset.reset = earliest` tells Kafka to start from the beginning of each partition the first time this `group.id` subscribes — subsequent runs will resume from the last committed offset.
+> **What just happened?** `c.subscribe()` registers the consumer with the group coordinator broker, which assigns partitions to it. `c.poll(1.0)` fetches the next batch of messages, blocking for up to 1 second if none are available. `'auto.offset.reset': 'earliest'` tells Kafka to start from the beginning of each partition the first time this `group.id` subscribes — subsequent runs resume from the last committed offset.

 To send a new message while the consumer is running, open a second terminal and use `kcat` as a producer: